tommyblue/oriente/README.md

 | Money 4     | m4.jpg      | 640x1000          |
 | Summary     | summary.jpg | 640x1000          |
 | Square      | square.jpg  | 640x1000          |

+You can choose whatever TTF font you like the most.
+Put the TTF file in `web/src/fonts/font.ttf`